 University of Massachusetts Press Announces the Juniper Literary Prize Series

 Celebrating 40 years of the Juniper Prize

-The Juniper Literary Series now awards two prizes each for poetry and for fiction.
+The Juniper Literary Prize Series confers two prizes each for poetry and for fiction.
 For poetry, one prize recognizes a first publication.
 The second is open to previously published poets as well.
 For fiction, one prize recognizes a short story collection.
 The second prize recognizes a novel.
 Each of the four recipients will be awarded $1,000 and publication.

-The Juniper Literary Series takes its name from Fort Juniper, the house that the poet Robert Francis (1901–1987) built by hand in the woods in western Massachusetts.
+The Juniper Prize takes its name from Fort Juniper, the house that the poet Robert Francis (1901–1987) built by hand in the woods in western Massachusetts.
 When UMass Press launched the Juniper Prize for Poetry in 1975, we were one of the first university presses to publish contemporary poetry.
 We introduced the Juniper Prize for Fiction in 2004 to honor outstanding literary fiction.

 Our prize-winning poets include Lucille Clifton, Lynda Hull, Richard Jackson, and Arthur Vogelsang.
 Our prize-winning fiction writers include Rod Val Moore, Andrew Malan Milward, Dwight Yates, and Lynn Lurie.
 Please click for the full Juniper Prize for Poetry series, and for the full Juniper Prize for Fiction series.